Women could claim the most governors’ seats in U.S. history in November - NewsBreak

 “Those are still barriers that we need to break through,” Walsh said.
 “And hopefully this year with the crop of gubernatorial candidates we have, we might—might—see that record broken.”

-The post Women could claim the most governors’ seats in U.S. history in November appeared first on Missouri Independent .
+The post Women could claim the most governors’ seats in U.S. history in November appeared first on Florida Phoenix .

 Comments / 0